 Online therapy is normally less expensive than traditional in-office therapy.
 The national average cost of therapy in the United States is $65.00 – $200.00 for a one-hour therapy session.
 Online therapy with leading therapy platforms like BetterHelp starts at just $40.00 – $70.00 per week for unlimited messaging therapy sessions with licensed providers.

 Does online therapy really work?

 Yes!
-Online therapy has proven to be just as effective as in-office therapy sessions for non-severe mental health and substance abuse related conditions.
+Online therapy has proven to be just as effective as in-person sessions for non-severe mental health and substance abuse related conditions.
 Experts state that talk therapy is one of the most effective forms of treatment for dealing with non-severe mental health issues.

 How often should you see your therapist?